 (5) Evaluation, measurement and verification.

-(o) “Emission allowance” means the authority to emit one (1) unit of any air pollutant as specified by a federal or state regulatory system.
+(n) “Emission allowance” means the authority to emit one (1) unit of any air pollutant as specified by a federal or state regulatory system.

-(p) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity
+(o) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity

-(q) “Energy efficiency” means reduced energy use for a comparable or improved level of energy service.
+(p) “Energy efficiency” means reduced energy use for a comparable or improved level of energy service.

-(r) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.
+(q) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.

-(s) “Energy storage” means a:
+(r) “Energy storage” means a:

 (1) technology; or